TsNikolay/Expense-Managment-App-production/README.md

-# prouction-Expense-app-mern
+# Expense-Managment-App-production
-expense mern stack app
+MERN stack application to manage expense.
+CRUD and Authorization